Mike Berry (singer): Music

-Acting career
+Acting

 In the 1970s, Berry developed a career as an actor and he appeared in many television commercials.
 In 1979, he was cast as the father (Mr. Peters) of the two children in the TV version of the Worzel Gummidge books, along with Jon Pertwee and Una Stubbs.
-In 1981, he replaced Trevor Bannister's character (Mr. Lucas) in the British sitcom Are You Being Served? and stayed until the end of the show's run in 1985.
-Since the death of Nicholas Smith in December 2015, he has been the lone surviving actor from the show who played a major recurring character.
+In 1981, his character, Bert Spooner, replaced Trevor Bannister's character (Mr. Lucas) in the British sitcom Are You Being Served? as the show's resident heartthrob.
+Thereafter, Berry stayed until the end of the show's run in 1985.
+After the death of Nicholas Smith in December 2015, and until his own death in 2025, he was the lone surviving actor from the show who played a starring character.
+Vivienne Johnson and Penny Irving, who played both of the show's ruling Grace brothers' nurse and secretary, respectively, are the last remaining living cast members following Berry's death.

 Berry also starred in a series of commercials for Blue Riband in the 1980s.
 His most recent film work was acting in Julie and the Cadillacs (1999).

-Family
+Personal life and death

-His brother is the actor, performer and activist Bette Bourne.
+His brother was drag performer, actor and activist Bette Bourne (1939–2024).

+Berry died on 11 April 2025, at the age of 82.